cod3astro/intro_To_Bioinformatics/README.md

 - Genomics and transcriptomics
 - Metabolomics
 - Biological databases
-- Basic Python or R for bioinformatics
+- Python or R for bioinformatics
 - Data visualization in biological research

 ## 🗂️ Repository Structure